 - Abnormal Ammo: Fires broodlings (which then proceed to gnaw on your enemies) instead of simple projectiles.

-- Mighty Glacier: Has much higher HP than the original Guardian and with its broodlings does a lot more damage, but is still very slow and not good to respond to threats a distance away.
+- Mighty Glacier: Does much more damage with its broodlings than the original Guardian, but is still very slow and not good to respond to threats a distance away.
 This is one the major risks of massing a large number of Brood Lords into one group.